sjmercene/osTicket-Post-Installation-Configuration-Ticket-Workflow-Escalation-Simulation-/README.md

 I created a team called **Level II Support** to simulate an escalation structure within the help desk.

-Teams allow agents to collaborate and handle more complex issues.
-This setup represents how higher-level support staff handle advanced technical problems after escalation.
+while setting this up, i learned that teams is used to allow agents from different departments to collaborate and handle more complex issues.

-This helped me understand how help desk systems organise support tiers.
+this reflects how higher-level support tiers take over tickets that require more advanced troubleshooting tasks after escalation.

 ---

-### 👨‍💻 Agents (Help Desk Staff)
+### Agents (Help Desk Staff)

-I created agent accounts to simulate IT support staff.
+I now created agent accounts to simulate a roleplay of IT support staff within the system.

-Example configuration:
+**My configuration i used:**

 - **John Smith**
 - **Jane Doe (Level II Support)**

-Each agent was assigned:
+each agent was assigned:

-- Role → Supreme Admin
+- role → Supreme Admin
-- Department → IT Support
+- department → IT Support
-- Team → Level II Support
+- team → Level II Support

-Agents are responsible for managing and resolving tickets.
-This step demonstrated how roles, departments, and teams work together to control access and responsibilities.
+while setting this up, i saw how roles, departments, and teams work together to control what each agent can access and which tickets they are responsible for.

-I also performed an agent password reset, which reflects a common help desk task related to account management.
+I also had to perform an agent password reset after forgetting Jane Doe’s login details. this reflects a common help desk task related to account and access management.

 ---